 Off-balance sheet accounting for leases has been a subject of controversy since the late 1990s.
 In 2005, the SEC decided companies needed a new approach for reporting for leases.
 FASB, IASB, and GASB set out to address it.
 In 2010, the Boards considered significant changes to the way companies report leased assets.

-The Boards issued a proposal that moves all lease agreements - other than leases less than 12 months - onto the balance sheet.
+The Boards issued a proposal that moves all lease agreements - other than leases with a duration of less than 12 months - onto the balance sheet.
 All leases will be considered “right-to-use” assets and a lease liability to make future payments.
 The new mandate gives potential investors a more accurate view of the company’s assets and liabilities (lease payments and obligations).

 -FASB Discussion Paper

 The Boards issued two exposure drafts, the first in 2010 and the second in 2013.
 Following the release of the drafts, the Boards undertook extensive outreach.
 They completed fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.

 After years of rumors of an imminent announcement, on January 26, 2017, the Boards released the new standards - FASB ASC 842, IASB IFRS 16, and GASB 87.

 For public companies, the new FASB mandate applies to financial statements for reporting periods after December 15, 2018.
 For private companies, the rules apply to reporting periods following December 15, 2020.

 The implementation date for IASB is January 1, 2020.
 The GASB (Government Accounting Standards Board) standards changes apply to reporting periods that begin after December 15, 2020.

 *Note: It was initially assumed companies would have to provide two years of look-back financials, essentially making compliance required for public companies in 2017.
 However, late in November 2017, FASB issued a proposal to eliminate the look-back requirement.